-Setting pushbuttons: Your radio has 5 presets for FM, and 5 presets for AM.
+Setting pushbuttons: Your radio has 4 presets for FM and 4 presets for AM.
 A major difference between the original radio and this one is the way the pushbuttons are set.
 Never attempt to pull out on the buttons!
 When you push a button, the radio will start playing the selected station, and the dial pointer will move to the selected location.
 To set a button to a different station: (1) Tune in the desired station.
 (2) Press and hold the button you want to set.
 The tuner will move to the previous setting.
 (3) After about 2 seconds, the radio will begin playing the newly selected station.
 The dial pointer may cycle a few times to locate the correct position.
 This is a normal procedure.
 The dial pointer will stop at the new station.
 (4) Release the button.
 Be aware it takes a couple of seconds to write the new pushbutton data to permanent memory.
 You can continue to set other buttons or tune other stations, but if the radio is turned off before the write cycle is completed, the new stations may not be saved.
-Note: The pushbuttons will only operate when the radio is turned on.
+Pushing a button marked "AM" or "FM" will switch bands so those buttons can only be set to stations within their respective bands.
+Note: If the band is changed when the power is off, the dial scale will change, but the radio will not.
+If the radio powers up in the AM band but the dial face is showing FM, simply press the outer pushbutton for the band you want to listen to.
 In the Bluetooth[®] mode these buttons have several different functions and will not change the dial pointer position.

-Bluetooth^{}: To connect your phone, it must first be "paired" to this radio.
+Bluetooth[®]: To connect your phone, it must first be "paired" to this radio.
 Make sure Bluetooth is enabled on your phone.
 Search for available devices.
 Turn your radio on.
 "AARInc.BTvx.x" should be visible for a few minutes after the radio is turned on.
 Select it to pair.
 You can pair up to 4 devices with this radio.
 The radio will attempt to connect with the last paired device every time the radio is turned on.
-To activate Bluetooth^{}, tune to the low end of the dial in any band (we suggest you set the leftmost pushbutton to this position).
+To activate Bluetooth[®], tune to the low end of the dial in any band (we suggest you set the leftmost pushbutton to this position).
 If your phone is paired, it will connect automatically.
 The stereo indicator in the dial will turn bright blue.
-To exit Bluetooth^{} mode manually tune the radio away from the low end of the dial.
-When listening to the radio (AM or FM band) an incoming call will switch the radio into Bluetooth^{} mode to allow you to answer by briefly pressing the center button.
+To exit Bluetooth[®] mode manually tune the radio away from the low end of the dial.
+When listening to the radio (AM or FM band) an incoming call will switch the radio into Bluetooth[®] mode to allow you to answer by briefly pressing the center button.
 To reject the call press the rightmost button.
 See the illustration on the cover for all of the alternate button functions.
 To end the call, press and hold the center button.
-If the radio was not in Bluetooth^{} mode when the call began, the radio will return to the station you were listening to when the call is ended.
+If the radio was not in Bluetooth[®] mode when the call began, the radio will return to the station you were listening to when the call is ended.
 If another call comes in during an active call, you may put the current caller on hold and answer the 2nd one, or reject it.
 During an active call you can raise or lower the caller's volume by pressing the <VOL or VOL> buttons.
 When the call is ended, the volume will return to the normal setting.
-For detailed Bluetooth^{} instructions go to www.radiosforoldcars.com/bluetooth.
+For detailed Bluetooth[®] instructions go to www.radiosforoldcars.com/bluetooth.